THE CONFERENCE

 A small window of relief for a kid trying to figure out how to survive the system.

-Because when you’re young and you feel measured all the time…
+Because when you’re young, and you feel measured all the time…

-you start learning how to hide the numbers.
+You start learning how to hide the numbers.

 And eventually…

-many of us begin hiding parts of ourselves too.
+Many of us begin hiding parts of ourselves, too.

 My mother caught me once.